yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/oracle_entitlements_server_integration.md

 {
-"title": "Oracle Entitlements Server 11g and 11gR2 integration", "linkTitle": "Oracle Entitlements Server integration", "weight":"160",
+"title": "Integrate with Oracle Entitlements Server 11g and 11gR2", "linkTitle": "Integrate with Oracle Entitlements Server 11g and 11gR2", "weight":"160",
 "date": "2020-01-24",
-"description": "Configure API Gateway to authorize and authenticate a user against Oracle Entitlements Server (OES) 11g and 11gR2."
+"description": "Configure API Gateway to authorize authenticated users against Oracle Entitlements Server (OES) 11g and 11gR2."
 }

+When integrating with OES:

 * API Gateway will authenticate a user against its local user repository.
 * API Gateway will then delegate the authorization decision for the specified resource to OES.